 A 3-year field study carried out with the aerospace section of the Milan Polytechnic allowed us to develop exclusive "crash" and "fatigue" computerized crash test machines, with which we are able to perform resistance tests. extremely rigorous and reliable.

 There are many different types of carbon fiber, naturally of different quality and characteristics.

 When a new project is realized, to obtain the desired strength of the frame it is essential to determine the differentiation of the thickness and type of fiber to be used in the various parts of the frame, because some areas must withstand greater stresses and stresses than others.

 The indications to proceed with the utmost accuracy came from a 3-year study carried out always with the aerospace section of the Milan Polytechnic.

 In practice, with a bicycle equipped with 40 sensors applied at key points, a professional cyclist has traveled about 3,500 km on all types of terrain: from asphalt to paving, to dirt, to the cobblestones, facing every kind of stress.

 During the test, the athlete was constantly followed by a computerized van, which recorded the angle and incidence of every effort suffered by the bicycle in the different areas of the frame.

 This precious collaboration has allowed us then to create our exclusive crash test machines, both “impact” and “hard”, with which we have developed the carbon fibers necessary to support the specific efforts of each area of the frame.

-We can affirm without fear of denial that our frames are the safest in the world, as we have adopted internal parameters that must exceed at least 5 times the limits set by the UNI-ISO worldwide standards on resistance.
+We can indisputably state that our frames are the safest in the world, as we have implemented internal parameters that shall exceed at least 5 times the limits imposed by the UNI-ISO global standards on resistance.

 The most “punitive” test for carbon, however, is the impact test.